Jack-C-Lloyd/sorting/Readme.md

 * [Adding JUnit support to an IntelliJ project](https://www.jetbrains.com/help/idea/2016.2/configuring-testing-libraries.html)
 * Eclipse: Right click on Project Name, go to Build Path, Add Libraries and select JUnit4.

-The project will require Java 8 since it uses lambdas and the `streams` API.
-Also, note that the list to be sorted is immutable which is good practice, as explained in the lectures.
+Note that the collection to be sorted is immutable.
+This is always good practice, as explained in the lectures.

 ## Exercise 0